cs-sun/pytorch-cifar/README.md

-# Enviroment Setup Note by CSSUN in 2020-01-08
+# Enviroment Setup Note
 Sience the `Pillow` lib needed for `torchvision` now having a [issue](https://github.com/pytorch/vision/issues/1712), causing the ERROE `ImportError: cannot import name 'PILLOW_VERSION' from 'PIL' `, please DON'T use Pillow lib version no less than `7.0`.

+> 2020-01-08

 # Train CIFAR10 with PyTorch